PawDevUK/Portfolio-react/README.md

 -   add heart/like to project card (implement db to store global counter for all hearts/likes).
 -   add db to store cookie
 -   create stats component to display visitors
+-   <s>add custom domain 'pawelsiwek.co.uk' to application</s>
 -   <s>remove particles from projects background as it affects performance and add static img with particles
--   deploy app to GCP client/server
+-   deploy app to GCP client
+-   deploy app to Heroku server
 -   connect client to server
 -   add Register/Login content </s>
 -  due to problems with performance on Heroku and assigning custom domanin to app       deployed to Heroku I have decided to deploy application to GCP <s> -add custom domain 'pawelsiwek.co.uk' to heroku app
 -   fix env var issue on heroku for portfolio server</s>
 -   <s>add stack icons to project cards.</s>
 -   <s> create cookie to get info of visitors (date,time) </s>